hfrdmnk/dominikhofer_me/src/content/posts/inspiring-artists.md

 tags:
   - Inspiration
 date: 2024-03-12
-lastUpdated: 2024-06-05
-excerpt: "Do you know that feeling when you watch someone do something they’re really good (like really really good) at and you think to yourself: “I wish I could do this as well!”"
+excerpt: 'Do you know that feeling when you watch someone do something they’re really good (like really really good) at and you think to yourself: “I wish I could do this as well!”'
 ---

 Do you know that feeling when you watch someone do something they’re really good (like really _really_ good) at and you think to yourself: “I wish I could do this as well!”